 Being an artist gives me my identity and my purpose in life.

 Over time my medium choice and subject matter changed so that I was painting more and more animals, both domestic and wild, mostly in pastels and mostly to commission.
-The natural world and it’s creatures are my abiding passion so it was inevitable that I would go in this direction.
+The natural world and it’s wildlife are my abiding passion so it was inevitable that I would go in this direction.

 I am always learning and always observing the birds and animals around me and the wonderful countryside they live in and trying, in my small way, to depict them as I see them.
+I have recently returned to a more illustrative style in my art and craft work using heightened colour and decorative ideas to portray my love of the subject.

 Please browse through my pages to see samples of my artwork and feel free to contact me with any enquiries or commission ideas.